Why Guardrails?

 Input Validation Failure

-When input validation fails, the model request is cancelled immediately to prevent costs.
+Input validation fails while the model is running — the model request gets cancelled immediately to save costs.

 Output Validation Failure